 If you lost a close family member in a plane crash, contact a wrongful death attorney today for a free and confidential case review.
-They may be able to help your family get a measure of closure by receiving a settlement from those responsible for the accident.
+The New Jersey injury lawyers at Davis & Brusca may be able to help your family get a measure of closure by seeking a settlement from those responsible for the accident.

 Contact Davis & Brusca for insight into personal injuries and fatal plane crashes.